dheerajsachdeva/budget/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Blog App] <a name="The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them."></a>
+# 📖 [Budget App] <a name="is a web app that helps users categorize and manage their transactions for easy expense tracking.
+Stay organized and gain insights into your spending habits with this user-friendly tool."></a>

-**[Blog App]** is based on Ruby Language and Rails framework.
+**[Budget App]** is based on Ruby Language and Rails framework.

 ## 🛠 Built With <a name="built-with"></a>